SecureIdentityAlliance/osia/src/doc/02 - functional.rst

    As part of the birth registration, it is the responsibility of the CR to notify other systems, including the PR, of this event using:

-   - ``publish``: to send a *birth* along with the new ``UIN``.
+   - ``publish``: to send a *birth* event along with the new ``UIN``.

-   The PR, upon reception of the birth event, will update the identity registry with this new identity using:
+   The PR, upon reception of the birth event, will create a new person and a new identity in its registry using:

    - ``readPersonAttributes``: to get the attributes of interest to the PR for the parents if relevant and the new child.

 Death Use Case
 """"""""""""""

+This example demonstrates how the Civil Registry and the Population Registry can interact to perform a death registration.

 .. uml::
     :caption: Death Use Case